 The Consumer Advocate is the Executive Director at the Department of Commerce and Consumer Affair’s Division of Consumer Advocacy (DCA).
 The DCA protects and represents interests of consumers of services provided by PUC regulated entities.
 The Consumer Advocate is an “ex officio party” to every PUC proceeding which means it is automatically included as a party to every PUC proceeding, pursuant to Hawaii Revised Statutes Section 269-51.

-If your informal complaint is not resolved to your satisfaction and you wish to file a formal complaint, your pleading must be filed in accordance with the formal complaint filing procedures set forth in Hawaii Administrative Rules (HAR) listed below.
+If upon completion of the Informal Complaint process you believe a regulated utility has violated a regulation, rule, or law, you may wish to file a Formal Complaint.
+Your pleading must be filed in accordance with the Formal Complaint filing procedures set forth in Hawaii Administrative Rules (HAR) listed below.
 Your filing will be subject to a $30.00 filing fee.

 §16-601-67 Formal complaints. (a) Any person may file a formal complaint against any public utility, water carrier, motor carrier, or other person subject to commission jurisdiction.